Comparing differentiable logics for learning with logical constraints: Discussion and Future Work

-The large number of hyperparameters, including standard \ac{ml} hyperparameters (such as batch size, optimiser, learning rate, and network architecture) and hyperparameters introduced by the \ac{pgd} counterexample finding approach (such as norm (we chose the $\ell_{\infty}$ norm because we considered it more interpretable), radius, and step size) and the asymmetry hyperparameter introduced by GradNorm make it difficult (if not impossible) to provide a definite answer for the question of what logical relaxation to train to satisfy arbitrary constraints on arbitrary data sets on an arbitrary network in the future.
+The large number of hyperparameters, including standard \ac{ml} hyperparameters (such as batch size, optimiser, learning rate, and network architecture) and hyperparameters introduced by the counterexample finding approach (such as iterations, step size, number of restarts) and the asymmetry hyperparameter introduced by GradNorm make it difficult (if not impossible) to provide a definite answer for the question of what logical relaxation to train to satisfy arbitrary constraints on arbitrary datasets on an arbitrary network in the future.

-Instead of trying to find a single best logic that works well in all possible use cases, it might be a more fruitful research direction to explore what constraints require certain properties the logics need to exhibit.
+Instead of trying to find a single best logic that works well in all possible use cases, a more fruitful research direction would be to explore what kinds of logical constraints require logics that exhibit certain geometric properties (such as shadow-lifting, or Modus Ponens / Modus Tollens reasoning).

-\subsection{Future Work}
+\subsection{Future work}

 Our experiments have shown that learning with differentiable logics can generally improve how much a \ac{ml} model satisfies a constraint.
 Imposing logical constraints on the training process in this manner could be a step in the direction of verified ML, allowing the use of continuous-learning in self-improving ML-enabled autonomous systems.
 It has to be noted that in contrast to formal verifiers, training with logical loss does not formally guarantee properties to hold in all possible cases.
+We highlight a few more areas for future work in the following.